angularathens/2nd-workshop-angular-contrib/README.md

 You can freely choose what kind of contribution you want to work on.<br />
 _(For the workshop, we are sticking to the `angular/angular` repo.)_

+Issues labelled as [hotlist: community-help](https://github.com/angular/angular/issues?q=is%3Aopen+is%3Aissue+label%3A%22hotlist%3A+community-help%22) are good candidates for contributions from the community.

 Since there are currently over 2500 issues on `angular/angular` (:sweat_smile:), we have put together a [curated list of issues](https://github.com/angularathens/2nd-workshop-angular-contrib/issues) that we consider suitable for first-time contributors.